microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/README.md

         -t [TAG]
     ```

 2. Before we can run the project, you need to extract your `certificate.pfx` you generated in [Setting up URL ACL and Certificate Bindings](docs/setup/certificate.md) into individual `.key` and `.cert` files.
-You'll need to make sure you have [OpenSSL](https://chocolatey.org/packages/OpenSSL.Light) installed.
+You will need to make sure you have [OpenSSL](https://chocolatey.org/packages/OpenSSL.Light) installed.
 Currently [entrypount.cmd](scripts/entrypoint.cmd) does not check if a `certificate.pfx` exists and expects it has to generate it and add it to the container's certificate store.

     To extract your `certificate.pfx`, run the following command in powershell: